Josef von Löschner

-Josef Wilhelm Freiherr von Löschner or in Czech Josef Vilém z Löschneru (May 7, 1809 – April 19, 1888) was an Austrian physician born in Kaaden, Bohemia.
+Josef Wilhelm Freiherr von Löschner (Josef Vilém z Löschneru; 7 May 1809 – 19 April 1888) was an Austrian physician.

+Biography

+Josef von Löschner was born on 7 May 1809 in Kadaň, Bohemia, Austrian Empire.
 He studied at Gymnasium Kadaň.

 In 1834 he received his medical doctorate at Prague, and several years later he obtained his habilitation for balneology (1841).
-Later on, he became a professor at the University of Prague, where in 1862-63 he served as university rector.
+Later on, he became a professor at the University of Prague, where in 1862–1863 he served as university rector.
 In 1862 he was appointed Landesmedizinalrat, and in 1865 became Hofrat (councilor) and a personal physician to Franz Joseph I of Austria.
 A foundation arranged by Löschner resulted in the creation of the Franz Joseph Kinderhospital in Prague.

 Löschner is remembered for his work in the field of balneology.
 He advocated the curative properties of health spas, and wrote numerous articles promoting the spas of Bohemia.
-These publications were instrumental in making Bohemian spas a popular tourist destination, particularly the resorts at Karlsbad and Bílina, which were regularly visited by members of European royalty.
+These publications were instrumental in making Bohemian spas a popular tourist destination, particularly the resorts at Karlovy Vary and Bílina, which were regularly visited by members of European royalty.